 Are you confused about level term life insurance?
 Not sure if it's right for you?

-As with all types of life insurance, its primary purpose is to protect your loved ones in the event of your death, allowing them to pay off debts and look to the future without the burden of mounting bills and financial worries.
+As with all types of life insurance, its primary purpose is to help towards protecting your loved ones financially in the event of your death, allowing them to pay off debts and look to the future without the burden of mounting bills and financial worries.

-In this guide, we'll explain these differences, as well as answering all of the common questions about level term life insurance you might have.
+In this guide, we'll explain these differences, as well as answer some of the common questions about level term life insurance.

-However, if instead you are looking for a policy specifically to cover your mortgage, you might be more interested in a decreasing term policy, also known as Mortgage Protection Life Insurance.
-With these policies the amount of cover decreases during the term of the policy.
+If you are looking for a policy specifically to cover your repayment mortgage, you might be more interested in a decreasing term policy, also known as mortgage protection life insurance.
+With these policies the amount of cover decreases broadly in line with a repayment mortgage during the term of the policy.

 These are only examples and every case is different.
 Whatever your reasons for taking out level term life insurance, make sure the cover is sufficient for your needs.
-Once your policy is in place, you should regularly review your needs to ensure that it's still providing cover that is suitable.
+Once your policy is in place, you should regularly review your needs to ensure that it's still providing you with a suitable level of cover.

-The amount of cover (the amount that would be paid out in the event of a claim) you'll need will depend on your individual circumstances.
-As mentioned above, from mortgage debt to childcare, there is a range of expenses that you may wish to cover.
+The amount of cover (the figure that would be paid out in the event of a claim) you'll need will depend on your individual circumstances.
+As mentioned above, from mortgage debt to childcare, there are a range of expenses that you may wish to cover.
 To help, you may wish to use our life insurance cover calculator by pressing the button below.

 Life Insurance Cover Calculator